yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 B'=\Id^{-1} \cdot F\cdot R^2\cdot F^{-1}\cdot \Id =\Id^{-1} \cdot F\cdot R\cdot \cancel{\left(F^{-1}\cdot \Id\cdot\Id^{-1} \cdot F\right)}\cdot R\cdot F^{-1}\cdot \Id = (B)^2.
 $$

 After so much trouble, we found a single qubit gate $X=\sigma_x$.
-As you can imagine, if we want to write a $n$-qubit gate, even if $n=2$, writing down all these fusion trees will be very painful.
+As you can imagine, if we want to write an $n$-qubit gate, even if $n=2$, writing down all these fusion trees will be very painful.

 > Alternatively, you can start from one fusion tree and enumerate all the possible moves and see whether the path lead you to your destination.
 You can see that there are so many diagrams that are marked "undefined", which are moves that exchange two anyons that are not fused together.
 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/assets/steps-to-quantum-gates.png" alt="enumerating all the possible F- and R-moves" width="80%">